 The Heisman Calculator is a one-of-a-kind regression model that processes simulated Heisman votes.
 By using player and voter data from years past, we can identify statistical influencers that drive Heisman votes.
-For the second consecutive year, HeismanWatch.com foretells the Heisman Trophy outcome with greater accuracy than ESPN’s panel of experts and USATODAY’s Gannett Heisman [voter] survey.
+For the third consecutive year, HeismanWatch.com foretells the Heisman Trophy outcome with greater accuracy than ESPN’s panel of experts and USATODAY’s Gannett Heisman [voter] survey.

 Congratulations to Baker Mayfield, your 2017 Heisman Trophy winner.